-If a determination is made that a local jurisdiction has misspent M2 funds those funds must be fully repaid and the jurisdiction may be deemed ineligible to receive Net Revenues for a period of five (5) years.
+If a determination is made that a local jurisdiction has misspent8 M2 funds those funds must be fully repaid and the jurisdiction may be deemed ineligible to receive Net Revenues for a period of five (5) years.
 A finding of ineligibility is determined by the Board.
 Failure to adhere to eligibility compliance components may result in suspension of funds until satisfactory compliance is achieved.

-4.2 Appeals Process
+4.2 Appeals Process Board Process Related to Ineligibility

-Eligibility review and determination is a multi-step process, which relies upon an objective review of information by OCTA staff_with a_final determination made by the Board.
-An appeal of findings may be presented to the Board_as part of the required Board hearing to determine a local jurisdiction as ineligible.
+Eligibility review and determination is a multi-step process, which relies upon an objective review of information by OCTA staff.
+Actions related to ineligibility are made by the Board.with a final